Hongwei-Z/FishingNetTopology/README.md

    Graph.drawWasteRate(fnt):           # Show the waste rate of each layer Graph.drawCumWaste(fnt):            # Show the cumulative waste rate
     ~~~

-### Terminology:
-- **Initial Network:**
-  - The part that allows the network to progressively reach maximum throughput.
-  - The part used for network initialization, starting from node 0, each column has one more node than the previous one, until the number of nodes reaches the number of Rate.
-  - Form a triangle.
-- **Formal Network:**
-  - The formal network is the main part of the FNT.
-  - At this point, the network can reach maximum throughput.
-  - The number of nodes in the first column is equal to Rate, and the second column is one smaller than Rate, these two columns form a Group.
-  - The structure of the formal network is the repetition of the Group.
-- **Rate:**
-  - The data packet throughput in the network.
-  - The maximum number of packets going through the network at the same time.

 ### Structural Explanation:
 **Example with the rate of 6, including 100 nodes.**